-Forever Manchester is delighted to support Manchester Digital Music Archive’s LIVE STREAMING of Dave Haslam’s interview with Buzzcocks singer, Pete Shelley on Sunday 10th June.
+Forever Manchester supported Manchester Digital Music Archive’s LIVE STREAMING of Dave Haslam’s interview with Buzzcocks singer, Pete Shelley on Sunday 10th June 2018.

-Pete Shelley will be in conversation with Dave Haslam at Gorilla, Manchester, which will be live streamed on youtube courtesy of Manchester Digital Music Archive.
+Pete Shelley was interviewed by Dave Haslam at Gorilla, Manchester, which was live streamed on youtube courtesy of Manchester Digital Music Archive.

 Manchester Music Digital Archive are a registered charity that provides an online community archive to celebrate Greater Manchester music and its social history.
 Their online music archive enables people from all over the world to share Manchester music ephemera and memories.

 They also curate exhibitions and pop-up events across Greater Manchester, and work closely with other organisations to provide people in our local communities with opportunities to research and share their musical histories.
 As such Forever Manchester was extremely delighted to be able to support them on this project.

 Close Up featuring Pete Shelley interviewed by Dave Haslam